AndrewCRMartin/absplit/README.md

 5. For each potential VH/VL pair (note that these can be VL/VL or VH/VL and may be within the same chain) check the standard interface residues (assigned from the alignment) and ensure that they are close together
+6. Add back HETATMs (other than water)
-6. We now have assigned VH/VL pairs, so check those against *other* chains to look for antibody/antigen interactions.
+7. We now have assigned VH/VL pairs, so check those against *other* chains to look for antibody/antigen interactions.
 Note that an 'antigen' may be a different antibody.
+8. Now check the HETATMs for HET antigens
-7. Output the VH/VL domains together with any contacted antigen
+9. Output the VH/VL domains together with any contacted antigen